 We have acted as financial advisor to the Company in connection with the Transaction and will receive a fee for our services, a substantial portion of which is contingent upon the consummation of the Transaction.
 We also became entitled to receive a fee upon the rendering of our opinion.
 In addition, the Company has agreed to reimburse us for certain of our expenses and to indemnify us and certain related parties for certain liabilities and other items arising out of or related to our engagement.
 We and our affiliates have in the past provided and currently are providing investment banking and other financial advice and services to the Company and its affiliates for which advice and services we and our affiliates have received and would expect to receive compensation, including among other things, during the past two years, having acted as (i) financial advisor and financing source to Vantiv, Inc. in connection with the acquisition of Worldpay Group plc announced in August 2017 and (ii) financial advisor to Vantiv, Inc. in connection with the acquisition of Paymetric Holdings Inc. announced in April 2017.
-We and our affiliates are also lenders to the Company (or one or more of its affiliates).
+We and our affiliates are also lenders to the Company (or one or more of its affiliates) and Parent (or one or more of its affiliates).
 We and our affiliates may in the future provide investment banking and other financial advice and services to the Company, Parent and their respective affiliates for which advice and services we and our affiliates would expect to receive compensation.
-We are a full service securities firm engaged in securities trading and brokerage activities as well as providing investment banking and other financial advice and services.
-In the ordinary course of business, we and our affiliates may acquire, hold or sell, for our and our affiliates' own accounts and the accounts of customers, equity, debt and other securities and financial instruments (including bank loans and other financial advice and services to such company, Parent and any other company that may be involved in the Transaction, as well as provide investment banking and
+We are a full service securities firm engaged in securities trading and brokerage activities as well as providing investment banking and other financial advice and the respective and other securities and financial instruments (including bank loans and other obligations) of the Company, Parent and any other company that may be involved in the Transaction, as well as provide investment banking and other financial advice and services to such companies and their affiliates.